-Making Sense of Initial Specimen Diversion Study Data
+Making Sense of Blood Culture Contamination Study Data

-Three factors influence the efficacy of diversion technology in reducing blood culture contamination (BCC) rates:
+Three factors influence the efficacy of initial specimen discard technology, sometimes referred to as initial specimen diversion devices, in reducing blood culture contamination (BCC) rates:

 The percent reduction in BCCs is dependent upon the definition of the study sample.

-- When n= blood cultures drawn with the diversion device, the resulting “perfect-world rate” reflects how well the device works when used.
+- When n= blood cultures drawn with initial specimen discard technology, the resulting “perfect-world rate” reflects how well the collection technique works when used.

-- When n = ALL blood cultures collected, the resulting “real-world rate” reflects how the introduction of the device impacts clinical care.
-All results are calculated inclusive of collections with and without the diversion device.
+- When n = ALL blood cultures collected, the resulting “real-world rate” reflects how the introduction of the collection method impacts clinical care.
+All results are calculated inclusive of collections with and without the discard device.
 This real-world rate factors in the level of caregiver compliance achieved.

-When diversion compliance is heavily policed, BCC rates decline further than when clinicians autonomously chose when to use the technology.
-To be effective in clinical practice, a specimen diversion device must perform consistently and present no operational challenges for the clinician, fitting seamlessly into the standard blood culture collection procedure.
+When compliance with initial specimen discard collection is heavily policed, BCC rates decline further than when clinicians autonomously chose when to use the technology.
+To be effective in clinical practice, an initial specimen discard method must perform consistently and present no operational challenges for the clinician, fitting seamlessly into the standard blood culture collection procedure.